 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

-In 21 years of studying human/bear encounters, Tom Smith estimates he’s seen hundreds of bruins of each species in the field.
-The former National Park Service research biologist in Alaska and current associate professor at Brigham Young University has published groundbreaking academic papers, like last year’s report comparing bear spray to guns (more on that below).
+In more than two decades of studying human/bear encounters, Tom Smith estimates he’s seen hundreds of bruins of each species in the field.
+The former National Park Service research biologist in Alaska and current associate professor at Brigham Young University has published groundbreaking academic papers, like a seminal report comparing bear spray to guns (more on that below).
 His studies have helped biologists—and backpackers—better understand bears.
 Here’s his advice for hikers, straight from the source:

 Ignore conventional wisdom.